-In the 1980s King's collaborated in the founding of the BAME Communities project (originally called GEEMA), a university-wide scheme to encourage talented students from ethnic minority backgrounds to make an application to Cambridge University.
+In the 1980s King's collaborated in the founding of the Insight project (originally called GEEMA), a university-wide scheme to encourage talented students from ethnic minority backgrounds in the UK to make an application to Cambridge University.

-The BAME Communities project aims to spread the message that you don't have to be from a particular background to study at Cambridge: we admit people based on their academic potential and offer generous financial support, so the opportunities here are open to people from all cultures and backgrounds.
+The Insight project aims to spread the message that you don't have to be from a particular background to study at Cambridge: we admit people based on their academic potential and offer generous financial support, so the opportunities here are open to people from all cultures and backgrounds.

 The scheme enables a large number of students to visit Cambridge each year and to meet with admissions staff and current students.
-Information about applying from BAME communities and specific events is on the Cambridge Admissions website and we encourage prospective students to get involved and find out more.
+Information about applying from an ethnic minority background and specific events is on the Cambridge Admissions website and we encourage prospective students to get involved and find out more.

 The King's Admissions Office is also keen to receive emails and visits from potential students.
 There are issues, both practical and more general, that some students from ethnic minority backgrounds may be concerned about when thinking about living and studying away from home.
 Please let us know about any concerns and we will do what we can to help.

 King's is a dynamic place with lots going on.
 The formal and subject-specific education students receive through supervisions, lectures, seminars and practicals is enriched by a host of other opportunities to learn.
 These include discussion on all sorts of topics over lunch or in the bar with College friends, during seminars and social activities, and on student visits to other countries and cultures in the vacations, made possible by King's travel grants.